AD Blocker Detected

 How Do I Teach my Child Mindfulness?

 Teaching a child mindfulness might seem daunting, but it can be a very enriching experience for you and the child.
-It will be most effective if you practice meditation and mindfulness yourself to set an example.
+It will be most effective if you have your own mindfulness practices to set an example.
 I’ve included information below and strategies to teach mindfulness and meditation to your child effectively.

 How Long Should Kids Meditate?